TikhonJelvis/RL-book/chapter2/chapter2.md

 The above code for `FiniteMarkovRewardProcess` (and more) is in the file [rl/markov_process.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/markov_process.py).

 ## Simple Inventory Example as a Finite Markov Reward Process
 We'd like to model the simple inventory example as a Finite Markov Reward Process so we can take advantage of the algorithms that apply to Finite Markov Reward Processes.
-This is a bit of a hack since in reality the simple inventory example is not a Finite Reward Process (we transition to an infinite set of next state and reward pairs from a given state since there are an infinite set of possibilities of customer demand).
-The reason we can even hack the inventory example as a Finite Markov Reward Process is that the next state possibilities are finite (next state's on-hand has a floor of 0, no matter what the given state is and no matter how high the customer demand for the day is).
-It is the reward associated with the transition that has infinite possibilities (because the stockout cost applies to each of missed demand, that is unbounded).
-So what we'll do is that instead of considering $(S_{t+1}, R_{t+1})$ as the pair of next state and reward, we will hack the pair of next state and reward instead to be $(S_{t+1}, \mathbb{E}[R_{t+1}|(S_t, S_{t+1})])$ (since we know $\mathcal{P}_R$ due to the Poisson probabilities of customer demand, we can actually calculate this conditional expectation of reward).
+This is a bit of a hack since in reality the simple inventory example is not a Finite Reward Process (we transition to an infinite set of next state and reward pairs from a given current state since there are an infinite set of possibilities of customer demand).
+The reason we can even hack the inventory example as a Finite Markov Reward Process is that the next state possibilities are finite (next state's on-hand has a floor of 0, no matter what the current state is and no matter how high the customer demand for the day is).
+It is the reward associated with the transition that has infinite possibilities (because the stockout cost applies to each unit of missed demand, that is unbounded).
+So what we'll do is that instead of considering $(S_{t+1}, R_{t+1})$ as the pair of next state and reward, we will hack the pair of next state and reward to instead be $(S_{t+1}, \mathbb{E}[R_{t+1}|(S_t, S_{t+1})])$ (since we know $\mathcal{P}_R$ due to the Poisson probabilities of customer demand, we can actually calculate this conditional expectation of reward).
 So given a state $s$, we will say the pairs of next state and reward are $(s', \mathcal{R}_T(s, s'))$ for all the $s'$ we transition to from $s$.
 Since the next states $s'$ are finite, these hacked rewards associated with the transitions ($\mathcal{R}_T(s,s')$) are also finite and hence, the set of pairs of next state and reward we transition to are also finite.
 Let's now work out the calculation of the reward transition function $\mathcal{R}_T$.

 When the next state's ($S_{t+1}$) On-Hand is greater than zero, it means all of the day's demand was satisfied with inventory that was available at store-opening ($=\alpha + \beta$), and hence, each of these next states $S_{t+1}$ correspond to no stockout cost and only an overnight holding cost of $h \alpha$.
 Therefore,
 $$\mathcal{R}_T((\alpha, \beta), (\alpha + \beta - i, \max(C - (\alpha + \beta), 0))) = - h \alpha \text{ for } 0 \leq i \leq \alpha + \beta - 1$$